Myronic/Blog_Webapp-lite/README.md

 A blogging website with CRUD functionalities.
 One can add new blogs, edit and delete existing ones.

 built using : HTML/CSS/JS/PHP/MySQL
+>todo:
+* [x] bookmark

-#user account functionality yet to be added.
+* [x] user account functionality yet to be added.

-#make appropriate changes in url path username and password in config/config.php as per localhost.
+make appropriate changes in url path username and password in config/config.php as per localhost.